Last updated: April 09, 2025

 2. Maintenance and upkeep: HOAs typically take the responsibility of maintaining shared spaces to keep the community looking well-groomed and enjoyable.

-3. Dispute resolution: Should conflict arise between neighbors, the HOA may step in to mediate and help find a resolution to reduce potential disputes.
+3. Dispute resolution: Should conflict arise between neighbors, the HOA may step in to mediate and help find a resolution.

 Disadvantages of an HOA

-1. Fees and fines: HOA dues can be an added expense that homeowners must budget for and may potentially increase over time.
-The HOA may also issue fines over perceived rule violations that homeowners should be prepared to pay or contest.
+1. Fees and fines: HOA fees are an added expense that homeowners may want to budget for.
+An HOA may also issue fines over rule violations.

-3. Potential conflict: The enforcement of rules can sometimes lead to disagreements or conflicts between residents and the HOA board.
+3. Potential conflict: An association's potential enforcement of rules may sometimes lead to disagreements or disputes between residents and the HOA board.

 HOA FAQs

-HOA fees vary depending on the community and the services provided.
-Consult with a real estate professional or contact an HOA board of directors to learn about fees that apply to the neighborhood where you’re looking to purchase a home.
+HOA fees vary depending on the community, the services provided, and other factors.
+Consult with a real estate professional or contact the HOA board of directors to learn about fees that apply to the neighborhood where you’re looking to purchase a home.

-In extreme cases of non-payment or non-compliance, an HOA may file a lien and potentially foreclose on a property.
+Depending on state laws, an HOA may file a lien and potentially foreclose on a property in cases of non-payment.

-While living in an HOA presents both benefits and potential drawbacks, it’s very important to consider your personal preferences and lifestyle before deciding to live in such a community.
-Remember, understanding the rules and regulations of an HOA before purchasing a property might be what ultimately helps you to decide on the neighborhood and community that’s right for you.
+Living in an HOA development may present both potential benefits and drawbacks, consider your personal preferences and lifestyle.
+Understanding the rules and regulations of an HOA before purchasing a property may help you decide on the community that’s right for you.

 Tap into your equity today